probcomp/tutorial_highlighter/README.md

 Ensure that the executables `convert` from [ImageMagick](https://imagemagick.org/index.php) and `pdflatex` are on the `PATH`.

+Ensure that the `highlighter.sty` file provided in this repository is available to `pdflatex`.

 Clone the repository, and install the Python package into your Python environment:

 ```